-Only through advocacy have individuals with disabilities gained protections and opportunities to live meaningful lives outside of institutions.
+Our Gateways Family Advocacy Network (G-FAN) is made up of clients and family members like you who want to learn how to help ensure they and their loved ones receive life-enhancing services.
+Only through advocacy have individuals with disabilities gained protections and opportunities to live meaningful lives.
 Many of NH’s strongest advocates were first impassioned by the grave conditions of the past, including at the Laconia State School.
-Now, we need rejuvenated support to maintain best practices and improve and expand upon services.
+Now, we need you and your collective support to maintain best practices and improve and expand upon services.

-Legislators and government agency employees make critical decisions that determine critical access to and quality of DDS (development disability services) and ABD (acquired brain disorder) services.
-Most DDS funding comes from state dollars.
-Without our input, our representatives will not understand how deeply their choices impact our lives.
+WHY?
+Legislators and government agency employees make decisions that determine the availability and quality of DD (development disability) and ABD (acquired brain disorder) services.
+Most funding for services comes from state dollars.
+Without our input, these officials will not understand how deeply their votes/laws and regulations/policies impact our lives.

 Find more information via the following:

-- Polling Place Search (Nashua Ward Map) (helps to determine your ward)
+- Polling Place Search (Nashua Ward Map; helps to determine who your legislators are)

 - View how your legislators voted on any issue here